longhorn/website/content/docs/install/upgrades.md

 ### Offline upgrade

-If live upgrade is not available (e.g. before v0.3.3 or from v0.5.0 to v0.6.0), or the volume is stuck in a degraded state:
+If live upgrade is not available (e.g. before v0.3.3, from v0.5.0 to v0.6.0, v0.7.0 to v0.8.0), or the volume stuck in degraded state:

 1. Follow [the detach procedure for relevant workloads](#detach-volumes).
 2. Select all the volumes using batch selection.
 Click batch operation button **Upgrade Engine**, choose the engine image available in the list.
 It's the default engine shipped with the manager for this release.